ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 can be uniquely associated with an ongoing grant request by making the interaction finish callback URI unique for the grant when making the [interaction request](#request-interact-finish).
-Mobile applications and other client instances that generally serve only a single end user at a time can use this uniquene incoming URL to differentiate between a legitimate incoming request and an attacker's stolen request.
+Mobile applications and other client instances that generally serve only a single end user at a time can use this unique incoming URL to differentiate between a legitimate incoming request and an attacker's stolen request.

 If the client instance does not have the ability to use an interaction finish method, it can